pughlab/dunovo/README.md

 `$ align-families.py families.tsv > families.msa.tsv`

 4. Build duplex consensus sequences from the aligned families.
-`$ make-consensi.py families.msa.tsv -1 duplex_1.fa -2 duplex_2.fa`
+`$ make-consensi.py families.msa.tsv --dcs1 duplex_1.fa --dcs2 duplex_2.fa`

-See all options for a given command by giving it the `-h` flag.
+See all options for a given command by giving it the `--help` flag.

 ### Details